tiggreen/tik.dev/content/pages/about.md

 template: "page"
 ---

 Hi!
 I'm Tigran.
-I'm an infrastructure engineer at Buffer.
-I'm very interested in developer tooling, distributed systems, and how we build software now will change in the future.
-Most of my exciting ideas are formed around these topics.
+I'm a site reliability engineer at Buffer.
+I'm interested in developer tools and making infrastructure more accessible for developers.
+I also like creating content on the internet that is useful for people.
 In my free time, I try to read, write, and play soccer.
-I'm also trying to become a better runner and lift heavy weights.

 Here are some other things about me that you might want to know: